 Situated on the outskirts of WHS, its beautiful angles were constructed around an existing stone lean-to.
 East facing windows provide ample light for the living room area and bedroom.
 West facing windows line an open studio space, which also benefits from 6 substantial overhead lamps.
-The studio area is 17x13, has a slop sink off to the side, and a keyboard on the same landing.
+The studio area is 17x13, has two substantial white pinboards and a slop sink off to the side.
 A 14x12 deck adjoins, with paths heading off to the sculpture garden, upper meadow, and down into the woods.
-The lean-to operates on both solar and standard power, and heated primarily by a wood stove.
-Water conservation is strongly encouraged; residents may take sponge baths in the copper tub, and more substantial showers at the director's studio.
-Despite these rustic characteristics, the lean-to provides ample work space for visual artists, composers, and writers.
-A series of narrow, curved stairs connect four separate levels: a fully equipped kitchen, bedroom, living room area, bathroom, and studio, so decent footing is important! (and the physical ability to haul wood for those on an extended stay).
-Some residents prefer the lean-to for its privacy and its low-carbon footprint/frontier experience, i.e. wood heat, solar power and water restriction.
+The Lean-To is heated primarily by a wood stove, with a supportive propane heater.
+Water conservation is strongly encouraged; residents may take hand held showers in the copper tub.
+Despite these rustic characteristics, the Lean-To provides ample work space for visual artists, composers, writers, and dancers.
+A series of narrow, curved stairs connect four separate levels: a fully equipped kitchen, bedroom, living room bathroom, and studio.
+Sure footing is important! (and the physical ability to haul wood for those on extended stays).
+Some residents prefer the Lean-To for its privacy and its low-carbon footprint.

-The guesthouse is centrally located on WHS.
-Above the garage, it has an open floor plan.
-An easel, folding table, work desk, and a white pinboard wall (8x11) make it a fine working space for visual artists.
+The Guesthouse is centrally located among the cabins above the garage.
+It has an open floor plan with simplistic architectural design and lofted ceilings that inspire quiet and creativity.
+A work desk, folding table, 8x11 white pinboard wall and skylight make it a fine working space for visual artists.
 Furniture can easily be rearranged to create a 21x13 floor space for movement artists.
-Writers, particularly, have gravitated to this space with an antique desk, 2 lounge chairs, a quiet environment, yet an eagle-eye's view of the comings and goings on the hill.
-The guesthouse includes a substantial kitchen, bed, enclosed bathroom with european-style tub and hand-held shower, and is heated by an oil furnace.
-It is accessible via a winding spiral staircase up to a small deck with atrium doors.
-Some residents prefer the guesthouse because it is on one level, low maintenance, and has a bath/shower on site.
+Writers, in particular, have gravitated to this space to enjoy the antique desk, comfortable chairs, a calm environment.
+The Guesthouse includes a substantial kitchen, bed, and enclosed bathroom with Japanese-style soaking tub and hand-held shower.
+It is heated by an oil furnace and has a small deck with atrium doors.
+Some residents prefer the Guesthouse because it is on one level and provides a low maintenance experience.